fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

-OLAP style telemetry doesn't work well with extremely high-cardinality labels, thus if an extremely high-cardinality label is detected, some of its values may be replaced with `REDACTED_VIA_CARDINALITY_LIMIT` string.
+OLAP style telemetry doesn't work well with extremely high-cardinality labels, thus if an extremely high-cardinality label is detected, some of its values may be replaced with the `REDACTED_VIA_CARDINALITY_LIMIT` string.

 #### Default labels

-These are protocol-level labels (e.g. HTTP, network) extracted by the configured service mesh/middleware and are available to be referenced in [Flow Matchers][flow-matcher], except for a few high-cardinality ones.
+These are protocol-level labels (For example: HTTP, network) extracted by the configured service mesh/middleware and are available to be referenced in [Flow Matcher][flow-matcher], except for a few high-cardinality ones.

 #### Labels extracted from baggage